 (2) Job Instructions Training (JIT)

-Job Instruction Training (JIT) method was developed during World War II to train supervisors in large numbers in a short period of time by the War Manpower Commission.
-Job instruction method helps to build employee’s competency as supervisor or trainer provide necessary instruction to improve quality of work.
+The job Instruction Training (JIT) method was developed during World War II to train supervisors in large numbers in a short period of time by the War Manpower Commission.
+The job instruction method helps to build employee competency as the supervisor or trainer provides the necessary instruction to improve the quality of work.
 He delivered the right ways or steps through which an employee can easily complete the defined tasks with quality.
-This JIT method is too much helpful for the new employees, as they get the opportunity of practical learning and competency development.
+This JIT method is too much helpful for new employees, as they get the opportunity for practical learning and competency development.

 (3) Committee Assignment

 Committee assignment is a method of training where employees solve real-life organizational problems through brainstorming.
 Here, organizations arrange meetings and create an individual committees for solving real-life organizational problems.
 Committee members try to solve those problems as assignments through teamwork.
 The overall process increases their level of competency and trust.

 Coaching is an effective training method where employees can gather both theoretical and practical knowledge.
 Some organizations conduct coaching sessions through the outside trainers and some do that by their own coach or trainer.

 Read: Top 5 Steps of Human Resource Planning Process

 - Improves employee competency through practical learning sessions.

 - Employees enjoyed more as the training environment is flexible and the trainer is formed in-house personnel most of the time.

 - Found employees more engaged than in other types of training.